-You have to love what you do, that’s what people say.
+You have to love what you do, or that’s what people say.
 But that’s not necessarily true.
-What is true is that you have to love the opportunity—the opportunity to build life, future, health, success and fortune.
-Knocking on someone’s door may not be something you love to do, but you love the opportunity of what might be behind it.
+What is true is that you have to love the opportunity—the opportunity to build your life, future, health, success and fortune.
+Knocking on someone’s door may not be something you love to do, but you should love the opportunity of what might be behind it.

-So before you are tempted to give up or get discouraged, remember that all success is based on long-term commitment, faith, discipline, attitude and a few stepping stones along the way.
+So before you are tempted to give up or get discouraged, remember that all success is based on long-term commitment, faith, discipline, attitude and a few stepping-stones along the way.
 You might not like the stone you are on right now, but it’s sure to be one of the stones that leads to great opportunities in the future.